Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Best Possible Future.md

 - We see a world that is perfect, and yet it continues to get better every day as we all strive in harmony to make it so
 - We see Restoration and Justice for the exploited, oppressed, and dispossessed
 - We see the spoils extracted from the weak returned and divided up among them, creating a New Era of abundance
-- We see a Great Forgiveness and Jubilee
+- We see a [[Great Forgiveness]] and Jubilee
 - We see pure living waters flowing throughout the earth
-- We see liberation from every corrupt and oppressive authority on earth, and New government that is Just and Good
+- We see liberation from every corrupt and oppressive authority on earth
+- We see a [[New]] [[Governance]] that is Just and Good
-- We see the Highest Will and Intention of the One being actually done, on Earth as it is in Heaven
+- We see the Highest Will and Intention of the [[One]] being done [[On Earth As it Is In Heaven]]
-- We see All dwelling in peace, security, and abundance, liberated from the fear of violence, warfare, and oppression
+- We see [[All]] dwelling in peace, security, and abundance, liberated from the fear of violence, warfare, and oppression
 - We see renewal, restoration, and regeneration
-- We see a remembrance of the ancient ceremonies, feasts, and traditions
+- We see A [[Great Remembrance]] of the ancient ceremonies, feasts, and traditions
-- We see a world in harmony under the Authority of the Universal Law of Love
+- We see a world in [[Harmony]] under the Authority of the Universal Law of Love
 - We see mediation, justice, and peace between the tribes and nations that were formerly at war
 - We see our weapons transformed into tools that cultivate flourishing and abundant life
 - We see a permanent enduring peace in which we no longer train our children to war against and destroy one another